darron/ff/README.md

 - [x] Includes for HTML headers and things?
 - [x] Need to deal with nullable booleans - there's lots of data we don't have.
 - [x] e.Use(middleware.RequestID())
-- [ ] Be able to see different types of Records: firearms only, mass shooting only, OIC firearms only, licensed mass shootings
+- [x] Super hacky: Be able to see different types of Records: firearms only, mass shooting only, OIC firearms only, licensed mass shootings
+- [ ] Add totals to group pages?
 - [ ] Do I need to add some contexts to track requests?
 - [ ] Add /healthz which tests for health of DB
 - [ ] Make it actually be organized.